hzhang-7/AC215_InstaCap/README.md

 ## Deploying LLaMA and BLIP on vertex AI with a Custom Docker Container

-We took the following steps to deploy LLaMA and BLIP on vertex AI with a Custom Docker Container
+We take the following steps to deploy LLaMA and BLIP on vertex AI with a custom Docker container

 ```
 [project_name]: ac215-project-398320